ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 * **Loading a document that resides on another shard**
   An [index](../sharding/indexing#unsupported-indexing-features)
   or a query can only load a document if it resides on the same shard.
-  If the requested document is stored on a different shard, the load operation will be ignored.
+  If the requested document is stored on a different shard:
+   * The result will be `null`
+   * If the document resides on another shard RavenDB will **not** load it.
 * **Loading a document within a map-reduce projection**
   Read more about this topic [above](../sharding/querying#projection).
 * **Streaming Map-Reduce results**